WTFender/csgobs/README.md

 Tried using AJAX to poll the webserver for gamestate data, but you are stuck on an interval which leads to an obvious on-screen delay.
 You could try polling at 10ms, but that doesn't scale well to even a home network.
 If events arrive too quickly, they need to be queued and then batch processed, which just leads to more delay.
 Using websockets was much better; I had difficulty even measuring the time it took an event to be received.

 Next up is I need to write a ton of event logic and figure out some dumb graphics.

+## Dev
+You can write your own javascript event logic and use your own assets